-We are an early stage company and have limited financial resources.
-Our independent registered public accounting firm included an explanatory paragraph in their opinions on our financial statements as of and for the years ended December 31, 2015 and 2014 that states that Company losses from operations raise substantial doubt about its ability to continue as a going concern.
-While we have obtained funding through a private placement completed in December 2015 and described elsewhere in this prospectus, we will need to seek additional financing in the form of equity or debt financing from various sources as yet unidentified.
+We are an early stage company and have virtually no financial resources.
+Our independent registered public accounting firm included an explanatory paragraph in their opinion on our financial statements as of and for the years ended December 31, 2015 and 2014 that states that Company losses from operations raise substantial doubt about its ability to continue as a going concern.
+We may seek additional financing in the form of equity or debt financing from various sources as yet unidentified.
 Most if not all of our current efforts will be spent on developing the Reign Sapphires brand and the development of our initial jewelry collections.
 No assurances can be given that we will generate sufficient revenue or obtain the necessary financing to continue as a going concern.